gem/oq-engine/doc/engine/Architecture.md

   are not required on a single machine installation.
 In that case a minimal amount of configuration is needed, but in single machine installations the engine works out of the box without configuring anything

+This is the full stack of libraries used by the engine: each of those is a Python package containing several modules or event subpackages.
+The stack is a dependency tower where the higher levels depends on the lower levels but not viceversa:

+level 8:            commands
+level 7:            server
+level 6:            engine
+level 5:            calculators
+level 4:            commonlib
+level 3:            risklib
+level 2:            hazardlib
+level 1:            baselib

 The GMPE library in hazardlib and the calculators libraries are designed to be extensible, so that it is easy to add a new GMPE class or a new